JEWS DISPLACED FROM ARAB COUNTRIES: A STORY

 Item 37 on the agenda of the UN Economic and Social Council, supported by Document E/710

-(See attached Exhibit J) was to deal with the “extreme and imminent danger” to Jews in Arab countries.
-The Council’s President, Dr. Charles H. Malik (Lebanon), utilized a procedural maneuver that resulted in the matter never being addressed.
+(See attached Exhibit J) was to deal with the “extreme and imminent danger” to Jews in Arab countries.
+The Council’s President, Dr. Charles H. Malik (

 When the Council was ready to resume its deliberations, Mr. Katz-Suchy (